 Smart displays aren’t just useful for managing your smart home, looking up videos, or using the touchscreen to play games or browse answers.
-They are also excellent devices for video chatting with friends and family, especially with models like the the Echo Show 15 that hangs on a wall.
-Here’s how to create these video calls and everything you should know about them.that can follow you as you move around a room, or
+They are also excellent devices for video chatting with friends and family, especially with models like the Echo Show 10 that can follow you as you move around a room, or the Echo Show 15 that hangs on a wall.
+Here’s how to create these video calls and everything you should know about them.

 Before you start video calls, you need to fully set up your smart display, which means pairing it with the necessary app like Alexa or Google Home.
 During setup, you will be able to input your phone number and allow the device to support video calls.

 If you don’t see the option to support video calls during setup or you skipped by that section, you can always go back and activate it later.
 In the Alexa app, that means going to the Communicate icon on the bottom menu and making sure you can choose the Call option.

 On a Nest smart display, you will want to use the Google Home app to choose your smart display, go to Settings, then choose Voice & Video Calls.
 Here, you can set up Google’s latest video chat app, Google Duo.